|

 Leadership Monitor, 2011, No. 34 (February).
 The author examines the extent to which

-younger, business-savvy, politically connected and globally minded Chinese CEOs have become a new source of leadership within the Party.
-Available at: http://www.hoover.org/publications/china-leadership-monitor/article/68001 Alice L. Miller,
+CEOs have become a new source of leadership within the Party.
+Available at: http://www.hoover.org/publications/china-leadership-monitor/article/68001 Alice L. Miller, “The

-Speculative, but Nonetheless Ruthlessly Reasoned Projection”, China Leadership Monitor No. 33, June
+but Nonetheless Ruthlessly Reasoned Projection”, China Leadership Monitor No. 33, June 2010.
+This article projects what the 18th Central

-18th Central Committee leadership may look like based on the logic of
+Committee leadership may look like based on the logic of

 institutionalisation.
 Available at: http://www.hoover.org/publications/china-leadership-monitor/article/35461.
 Cheng Li, “China’s